 Groundhog had used Radan for many years, then changed to another sheet metal CAD/CAM system which had links with MRP software.
 Design Manager Matthew Stevenson says: “I wanted to improve communication with the shop floor by linking the sheet metal CAD/CAM software to MRP, and at the time, Radan couldn’t provide that.
 But we had issues with the new supplier right from the start.”

-Eventually, after a period of having to constantly scrutinize the NC code as it was selecting the wrong tools, they decided to move back to Radan, which he says is now fundamental to their manufacturing process.
+Eventually, after a period of having to constantly scrutinise the NC code as it was selecting the wrong tools, they decided to move back to Radan, which he says is now fundamental to their manufacturing process.

 “The business couldn’t operate without Radan.
 I can say categorically there’s nothing else on the market that can offer the same solution to our requirements.”
 Even more so, now that Radan has just introduced Radmanager, enabling it to integrate more fully into Groundhog’s complete I.T. structure.

 “This is exactly what I wanted,” he says.
 Overall, Radmanager has direct links with Radan CAD/CAM and can communicate easily with ERP systems, creating nests from multiple customer orders, maximising efficiency and sheet utilisation, and managing their customer orders through the nest production process.

 Around 100 different sheet metal components go into an average unit, mainly cut on the laser now.
 Radan also drives their Trumpf 2020 punch press and four Bystronic press brakes.